-The Douro Valley Wine Tour: an exciting tour along a magnificent wine river
+The Douro Valley Wine Tour: an exclusive tour along a magnificent wine river

-— A exciting wine tour with spectacular views.
+— A luxurious wine tour with spectacular views.
 Many wine regions lie along a famous river.
 But the Douro in Portugal is the most spectacular of them all!
 The landscape is dramatic and beautiful.
 The vines grow on break-neck slopes.
-We will enjoy two nights in Porto and two nights in the Douro Valley, close to the vineyards and the quintas.
-During the trip we will get to know both the classic port wines and the more modern “table” wines that today reach world class.
+We will enjoy two nights in a luxurious hotel along the Douro, a gem of calm and comfort.
+During the trip, we will get to know both the classic port wines and the more modern “table” wines that today reach world class.
 As well enjoy Portuguese gastronomy.

-The new generation of winegrowers in the Douro valley have in a few decades gained a reputation for making excellent, world-class non-fortified “table” wines.
-It is difficult today to make a living only from port and it turns out that the climate and the soil is also perfect for table wines, both reds and whites.
+The new generation of winegrowers in the Douro valley has in a few decades gained a reputation for making excellent, world-class non-fortified “table” wines.
+It is difficult today to make a living only from port and it turns out that the climate and the soil are also perfect for table wines, both reds and whites.

 We will drive up from Porto on winding roads, over the mountains with breath-taking views and into the wine districts.